gitaarik/lit-state/README.md

 queue. `this.requestUpdate()` can be called multiple times during a particular JavaScript event (like a click), and it will only update the component once, at the end of the execution queue.
-So it doesn't matter when it is called multiple times when multiple `stateVar`s are changed during a JavaScript event.
+So it doesn't matter when it is called multiple times when multiple `stateVar` variables are changed during a JavaScript event.
 This is an optimization feature built-in in LitElement.
 LitElement uses this optimization for it's own [properties](https://lit-element.polymer-project.org/guide/properties).
-This optimization works in the same way for LitState's `stateVar`s.
+This optimization works in the same way for LitState's `stateVar` variables.

 Also, LitElement uses lit-html, which sees which parts of the template are changed or not.
 And it will only re-render the HTML elements that have changes.